 - Those who watch Netflix, Hulu and other streaming services – these content services are among the prime candidates to suffer without net neutrality.
 Either a competing ISP/content provider will throttle their delivery speeds, or charge them enormous rates to get into the fast lane.
 In the first case, it will mean frustrating viewing experiences; in the second, it will mean significant increases in the price of streaming video subscriptions.

 - Those who enjoy watching video online – unless a surfer sticks to sites which pay the enormous cost to get into the “express lanes,” watching videos could quickly become an ordeal due to slow loading times and endless buffering.

 - Those who use the Internet a lot – there’s no definitive word on how or whether this will happen, but it’s likely that ISP customers who spend hours online a day will be charged more for the amount of bandwidth they consume.
 Also expect to see even more online advertising, both from ISPs and sites trying to recoup their extra connectivity expenses.

-- Those who value their privacy online – the elimination of the FCC’s net neutrality rules will also eliminate rules prohibiting ISPs from selling surfers’ personal data to third-party marketers.
-Browsing histories and app usage data can also be sold as well, and the only way to prevent it is by finding the hidden opt-out checkbox somewhere on the ISP’s site.
-Even if people do that, though, the only recourse will be to complain to the FTC after their info has been given out.
+- Those who value their privacy online – the elimination of the FCC’s net neutrality rules will also eliminate rules prohibiting ISPs from selling surfers’ data to third-party marketers.
+Companies will sell peoples browsing histories and app usage data as well.
+The only way to prevent it is by finding the hidden opt-out checkbox somewhere on the ISP’s site.
+Even if people do that, the only recourse will be to complain to the FTC after their info has been given out.